 When we read that message, the place of action turns out to be the city of Jerusalem and its immediate surroundings, the mountainous land of Judah.
 Zion, the holy mountain of God (Oba 1:16,17,21), is the center of it.
 Nevertheless, the prophecy of Obadiah does not have Jerusalem or Judah as its subject, but Edom.
 Edom is told that it will be punished for what it has done to the children of Judah, after Jerusalem has been taken.

 When did Obadiah prophesy

 Obadiah is one of the first of the minor prophets.
 It is assumed that he prophesied during the reign of Jehoram (848-841 BC).
-Some historical biblical data plead in favor of this assumption.
+Some historical biblical data is favorable of this assumption.
 In the time of Jehoram the Philistines and the Arabs invaded Judah and plundered Jerusalem (2Chr 21:16-17; Joel 3:3-5; Amos 1:6).
 Under Jehoram, the Edomites free themselves from the domination of Judah (2Kgs 8:20-22).
 Another clue can be found in the comparison with what Jeremiah says about Edom in his prophecy (Jer 49:7-22).
 This is very similar to what Obadiah says.